pivotal/blog/content/post/test-driven-development-for-data-science.md

                                        ("features", "vector")])
 ~~~

 We can run test-suite with `nosetests` or `pytest`.
-The test should fail!
+The test should fail.
 Now we can go ahead and implement the `convert_df` function, which would make this test pass:

 ~~~python
 def convert_df(spark, data):